What does it mean to be British?

 Does cultural diversity enrich a nation or divide it?
 Margaret-Ann Fisken, the daughter of a diplomat, now works as a barrister in London.
 She draws on her own experience of life in both the USA and Britain to consider the implications of national identity on individuals and nations.

 The concept of national identity has long been the subject of passionate debate.
+If you are looking for services that can help you with arguments and context, turn to elite writing, where you can find current theoretical achievements and links only to trusted sources.
 The notion of what gives a society its distinguishing character and sense of identity is often claimed as a source of political legitimacy by those who seek to govern.
 In this era of widespread global migration, the issues surrounding the debate have become increasingly complex and poignant.

 The tragic events of 11 September 2001 have left their scar not only on the American psyche, but throughout the world.
 They have fuelled a surge of nationalism throughout the West, where emotions continue to run high.
 For some, the concept of national identity is no longer plausible.
 Instead, they seek to define and distinguish cultural identities within nations.
 This inevitably takes on narrow, negative interpretations which lead to the exclusivity of some groups and the marginalisation of others.
 Sadly, much of the published and spoken debate on the subject has its roots in xenophobia and bigotry rather than in reason.